solid-stack/mvc-express-mongoose/README.md

 }
 ```

-It's important to know that the `development` property correlates to `process.env.NODE_ENV`.
-This defaults to 'development'.
+The current environment is taken form `process.env.NODE_ENV`.
+If this is absent, the environment defaults
+to `development`.

 ## Creating models